OutSystems/ReactView/README.md

 ## Getting Started

-1) Add the ReactView and ViewGenerator Nuget packages to your WPF/Avalonia project.
+1) Add the ReactViewControl-Avalonia (or ReactViewControl-WPF) and ViewGenerator Nuget packages to your WPF/Avalonia project.
 2) Follow [these](ViewGenerator/readme.txt "Instructions") intructions
 3) For more details check the Sample project.

+## Releases
+Stable binaries are released on NuGet, and contain everything you need to start creating ReactView based apps.

 # View Generator